-The Solution was the Desert Cave Hotel.
+We Decided: The Best Underground Hotel was the Desert Cave Hotel.

 Not only was it directly opposite what was supposed to be one of Australia’s best pizzas (spoiler: its pretty good), it was a relatively short walk to the Italian Miners Club which was renowned for its sunsets and top of my list of places to visit in the evening.

 However, if Coober Pedy did turn out to the be the Wild West come sundown, the Desert Cave had its own bar – and an underground bar at that- so, at worst, we could have a beer there.